db0/godot-card-game-framework/README.md

 * Cards can rotate on the table
 * Cards can attach to other cards and move together as a group.
 * Cards can target other cards with a draggable arrow (demo with right-mouse drag & drop)
+* Can flip cards face-down and view them while in that state

 ## Credits